str1ngth3ory/Bi--and-Tri--direction-A-search/setup.md

 ## Python Dependencies

-The submission scripts depend on the presence of 3 python packages - `requests`, `future`, and `nelson`.
+The submission scripts depend on the presence of 5 python packages - `requests`, `future`, `nelson`, `networkx`, and `matplotlib`.
 If you are missing any of these packages, install them from the online Python registries.
 The easiest way to do this is through pip:

 `pip install -r requirements.txt`